ebrelsford/Leaflet.snogylop/README.md

 Include `leaflet.snogylop.js` on your page, set the options on your GeoJSON layer as specified below.

-Leaflet.snogylop is only tested on Leaflet version 0.7 or greater with L.GeoJSON layers.
+Leaflet.snogylop is tested on Leaflet version 0.7 and 1.x with L.GeoJSON
+layers.
 It may work with older Leaflets and should work with other layers.
 Pull requests in this direction are welcome.